novalu/actions-on-google-typescript-template/README.md

 ### Install project dependencies

 1. Run command `npm i --only=dev`.
-This will install necessary
-2. Run command `gulp install-deps`
+2. Run command `gulp install-deps`.

-### Create Actions on Google and deploy fulfilmment
+### Create Actions on Google project

-1. Create Actions on Google project according to the instructions here: https://github.com/actions-on-google/dialogflow-silly-name-maker.
+Create Actions on Google project according to instructions below.
 This will create your first action with simple text response using Dialogflow.
 Test this app in the simulator to make sure everything works.

+1. Use the [Actions on Google Console](https://console.actions.google.com) to add a new project with a name of your choosing and click *Create Project*.
+2. Scroll down to the *More Options* section, and click on the *Conversational* card.
+3. On the left navigation menu under *BUILD*, click on *Actions*.
+Click on *Add Your First Action* and choose your app's language(s).
+4. Select *Custom intent*, click *BUILD*.
+This will open a Dialogflow console.
+Click *CREATE*.
+5. Click on the gear icon to see the project settings.
+6. Select "Export and Import".
+7. Select "Restore from zip".
+Follow the directions to restore from the SillyNameMaker.zip in this repo.
+8. On the left navigation menu click on *Intents*.
+9. Click on the make_name intent.
+10. Scroll down to *Responses*, click on *Set this intent as end of conversation*.
+11. Click *Save*.
+12. Select *Integrations* from the left navigation menu and open the *Integration Settings* menu for Actions on Google.
+13. Enable *Auto-preview changes* and Click *Test*.
+This will open the Actions on Google simulator.
+14. Type `Talk to my test app` in the simulator, or say `OK Google, talk to my test app` to any Actions on Google enabled device signed into your developer account.

+Steps above are copied from https://github.com/actions-on-google/dialogflow-silly-name-maker.

+### Deploy fulfillment and use it in your Actions on Google project

-2. If you want to generate dynamic responses using this project, then:
+If you want to generate dynamic responses using this project, then make this steps:

+1. Enable webhook for your intent:
    1. open Dialogflow console,
-   2. select Intents in the left menu,
+   2. select *Intents* from the left menu,
    3. choose `make_name` intent,
-   4. scroll to Fulfillment,
+   4. scroll to *Fulfillment*,
-   5. choose Enable fulfillment,
+   5. choose *Enable fulfillment*,
-   6. enable switch for the `Enable webhook call for this intent`,
+   6. switch on the *Enable webhook call for this intent*,
-   7. click Save.
+   7. click *Save*.
-3. Deploy your functions:
+2. Deploy your functions:
    1. Run command `gulp deploy`.
 This will compile and upload your function to Firebase functions.
-If everything goes right, you should see URL of deployed function (labeled as `dialogflowFilfillment`)
+If everything goes right, you should see deployed function URL labeled as `dialogflowFilfillment` (take a note)
-4. Set fulfillment URL:
+3. Set fulfillment URL:
    1. Open Dialogflow console,
-   2. select Fulfillment in the left menu,
+   2. select *Fulfillment* from the left menu,
-   3. enable switch for the Webhook,
+   3. switch on the *Webhook* option,
    4. fill URL of your function (from previous step),
-   5. click Save.
+   5. click *Save*.
-5. Test in Actions on Google simulator:
+4. Test in Actions on Google simulator:
    1. Open Dialogflow console,
-   2. select Integrations in the left menu,
+   2. select *Integrations* from the left menu,
-   3. click on Integration Settings for the Google Assistant,
+   3. click on *Integration Settings* for the *Google Assistant*,
-   4. click on Test,
+   4. click on *Test*,
    5. confirm Auto preview.

 You should see Actions on Google simulator.
 Start with typing `Talk to my test app` in the Input and confirm.
 Simulator should return as a response: `Alright, your silly name by Firebase functions is ...
 I hope you like it!
 See you next time!`.
-You can see this response is generated in `functions/src/fulfillments/impl/SillyNameFulfillment.ts`.
+You can see this response is written in **functions/src/fulfillments/impl/SillyNameFulfillment.ts**.

 ## Modify your fulfillments